The Pin of Shame: Examining Content Creators' Adoption of Pinning Inappropriate Comments as a Moderation Strategy: Discussion

-However, collective shaming by the public is inherently uncalibrated, carrying the potential for conversations derailing or escalating into networked harassment~\cite{marwick2021morally,lewis2021we,klonick2015re}.
-Some of our participants reported that the arguments initiated by the Pin of Shame can occasionally devolve into doxxing or personal insults (Section~\ref{sec:Emotional stress}).
-These unintended negative consequences of the Pin of Shame can cause emotional stress for content creators (Section~\ref{sec:Emotional stress}).
+Indeed, collective shaming by the public is inherently uncalibrated, carrying the potential for conversations derailing or escalating into \textbf{retributive harassment}~\cite{blackwell2018online,marwick2021morally,lewis2021we,klonick2015re}.
+Shaming also focuses attention on a target rather than on their infraction---it assumes that the pinned comment captures the whole of the commenter's character and denies them the benefit of the doubt.
+Our participants reported that the Pin of Shame can devolve into doxxing or personal insults, demonstrating the risk that such practices can transform into harassment.
+These unintended negative consequences of the Pin of Shame can cause \textbf{emotional stress} for content creators (Section~\ref{sec:Emotional stress}) as well as pinned commenters.

-To mitigate such effects, comment moderation systems should be designed to detect early signals of conversation derailment sparked by the Pin of Shame and prompt nudges, e.g., by asking the pinned commenter, ``Would you like to edit or remove this comment?''
-This can help prevent arguments from escalating into networked harassment and uphold involved users' safety.